Jealousy – Pathological Jealousy and Envy

 Many people at time feel envious.
 Spiritually, the emotion of envy can be turned to gratitude with the knowing that What I bless in another I bless in myself.
 However, envy in our society is commonplace and if this painful emotion is used as a stimulus to direct energy into self, it can be productive.

 For example, if an individual centres their life on a partner (who has identity satisfaction) they may feel empty and lost.
-This is a great opportunity to realise the need to create your own interests and purpose – not to reliant on a partner supplying energy (attention) constantly.
+This is a great opportunity to realise the need to create your own interests and purpose – not to be reliant on a partner supplying energy (attention) constantly.
 Co-dependents often struggle to take charge of their life, placing too much focus on another (often a love partner).

 Co-dependent relationships create unhealthy enmeshment and great strain.
 If envy is owned and discussed honestly, this emotion can provide a catalyst for transformation to improve self and a relationship.